pb33f/libopenapi/README.md

 // extract circular reference errors without any changes to the original tree. circularErrors := resolver.CheckForCircularReferences()

-// The Stripe API has a bunch of circular reference problems, mainly from polymorphism.
+// The Stripe API has a bunch of circular reference problems,
-// So let's print them out.
+// mainly from polymorphism.
+So let's print them out. fmt.Printf("There are %d circular reference errors, " +
-fmt.Printf("There are %d circular reference errors, %d of them are polymorphic errors, %d are not", len(circularErrors), len(resolver.GetPolymorphicCircularErrors()), len(resolver.GetNonPolymorphicCircularErrors()))
+    "%d of them are polymorphic errors, %d are not", len(circularErrors),
+    len(resolver.GetPolymorphicCircularErrors()),
+    len(resolver.GetNonPolymorphicCircularErrors()))
 ```

 ---